TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Experiments

 \section{Experiments}

-We adopted five different denoising algorithms to the dataset to achieve signal recovery, including two traditional algorithms and three deep learning models.
-The traditional model can be directly applied to the validation dataset using \texttt{inference.py}, while deep learning models need to be trained first on the training dataset with \texttt{train.py}.
-The five algorithms are listed below: \begin{itemize} \item \textbf{Moving average}: a simple moving average with a window size of 100, implemented using the numpy convolve function. \item \textbf{Savitzky-Golay filter}: with a window size of 100 and a polynomial order of 11. \item \textbf{FC net}: an autoencoder architecture designed for transforming input data.
+We benchmarked eight different denoising algorithms including three traditional algorithms and five deep learning models.
+The traditional algorithm can be directly applied to the validation dataset using \texttt{inference.py}, while deep learning models need to be trained first on the training dataset with \texttt{train.py}.
+The eight algorithms are listed below: \begin{itemize} \item \textbf{Moving average}: a simple moving average with a window size of 19, implemented using the numpy convolve function. \item \textbf{Savitzky-Golay filter}: with a window size of 19 and a polynomial order of 11. \item \textbf{Fourier Averaging (baseline)}: this operation was originally adopted on ABRA-10cm to compress its data~\cite{abra2019,abra21}.
+For every 10-second time series segment, a Fourier transform is applied to each one-second interval, and the resulting 10 Fourier spectra are averaged to produce a single spectrum representing the 10-second segment.
+This method is considered the baseline approach, representing the current status quo of ABRA-10cm. \item \textbf{FC net}: an autoencoder architecture designed for transforming input data.
 This model consists of an encoder and a decoder.
 The encoder encodes the input data into a low-dimensional representation, while the decoder reconstructs the original data from this encoded representation.
 Both the encoder and decoder are composed of multiple fully-connected layers and activation layers.
-FC-Net outputs a single float point number at each time step, and the training is conducted by minimizing the mean square error between this float point number and corresponding ground truth time series at every sample. \item \textbf{PU net}: a deep learning architecture based on the UNet architecture \cite{UNet}.
+FC-Net outputs a single floating point number at each time step, and the training is conducted by minimizing the mean square error between this floating point number and corresponding ground truth time series at every sample. \item\textbf{WaveNet}: a deep neural network originally developed to generates high-quality raw audio waveforms by autoregressively predicting each sample using dilated causal convolutions \cite{oord2016wavenet}.
+The model was adapted with residual blocks containing exponentially increasing dilation rates, gated activations, and skip connections to maintain the same input-output shape for TIDMAD denoising task. \item \textbf{PU net}: a deep learning architecture based on the UNet architecture \cite{UNet}.
 U-Net uses convolution layers as encoder and deconvolution layers as decoder, with contracting paths established between each pair of convolutional and deconvolution layers at the same level.
 This allows information at different encoding levels to flow to the decoding part.
 Positional encoding layers are introduced at all encoder layers to enhance the model's ability to understand positions in the time series.
 Since every sample of the ground truth time series has to be 8-bit integers ranging from -128 to 127, we require the model to output a 256-class classification decision at every time step, where each class corresponds to one possible output value.
 This effectively redefines the denoising task into a semantic segmentation task. \item \textbf{Transformer}: the transformer utilizes a self-attention mechanism to capture long-distance dependencies in sequences ~\cite{transformer}.
 After processing by the multi-layer Transformer encoder, the model effectively extracts features and represents the input sequence.
 Finally, the encoded sequence is mapped to the output dimension through a linear layer for the same 256-class classification decision as PU-Net.
-Positional encoding is also added before the time series is fed into Transformer layers.
-Both PU-Net and Transformer are trained using Focal Loss to handle class-imbalanced segmentation labels ~\cite{focal_loss}. \end{itemize}
+Positional encoding is also added before the time series is fed into Transformer layers. \item \textbf{RNN Sequence to Sequence Model}: a neural architecture with separate encoder and decoder RNNs where the encoder processes the entire input sequence to produce a context representation, and the decoder autoregressively generates the output sequence ~\cite{oord2016wavenet}.
+Both encoder and decoder adopts a LSTM architecture, and the decoder output is the same 256-class classification decision as PU-Net.
+PU-Net, Transformer, WaveNet, and RNN Seq2Seq are all trained using Focal Loss to handle class-imbalanced segmentation labels ~\cite{focal_loss}. \end{itemize}